HenrikBengtsson/jottr.org-blogdown/content/post/2022-10-26-avoid-detectCores.md

 Believe it or not, there's actually more to be said on this topic, but I think this is already more than a mouthful, so I will save that for another blog post.
 If you made it this far, I applaud you and I thank you for your interest.
-If you agree, or disagree, or have additional thoughts around this, please feel free to reach out on the [Future Discussion Forums].
+If you agree, or disagree, or have additional thoughts around this, please feel free to reach out on the [Future Discussions Forum].

 Over and out,